zacharysgoldberg/Receipt-Manager/README.md

 ### Future Improvements

-To include frontend templates to interact with enpoints and forget password feature.
+To include frontend templates and forget password feature.